Skip to main content

 If possible, the court will give you a copy of the order it makes before you leave the courtroom.
 If there are things in it you do not understand, say so, politely.
 You should know if there is going to be another hearing in your case and the date, time and location of that hearing before you leave the court.
 If you don’t, make sure you ask.
 If your hearing is by video or phone, any court orders will be emailed or posted to you.

-You can find a link to the court rules about the First Hearing Dispute Resolution Appointment (FHDRA) here Practice direction 12B - First Hearing Dispute Resolution Appointment (FHDRA).
+You can read the court rules about the First Hearing Dispute Resolution Appointment (FHDRA) at Practice direction 12B - First Hearing Dispute Resolution Appointment (FHDRA).

 Involving children